 Being the birthplace of several of the world’s great religions, worship of deities has always been entwined with daily life in India.
 This rich tradition means every town and city has a number of temples and religious sites worthy of your attention.

 Furthermore, India’s colonial history has left the country endowed with a plethora of historic buildings and landmarks from that era.

 The British Raj had a major influence on Indian life for a sustained period of time, and regardless of the dubious ethics of that period, there’s no doubt that its architectural legacy is impressive.

-Examples of great architecture you’ll want to consider for your itinerary are:
+Examples of great places with great architecture you’ll want to consider for your itinerary are:

 - Train stations such as the Chhatrapati Shivaji Terminus – also in Mumbai – or Howrah Station in Kolkata

 - Historic temples such as those in Madurai, an ancient town in south India

 - Inspiring mosques such as the Jama Masjid in Delhi

 - Tiruchirapalli Rock Fort in the state of Tamil Nadu

 I haven’t even mentioned the Taj Mahal yet!
 India’s best known landmark truly is a site to behold.
 I normally dislike visiting the major tourist destinations in any given country, but the Taj Mahal did not disappoint, despite the huge numbers of people visiting the site.